LaravelDaily/course-react-parking/docs/Lesson 15 - Edit vehicle.md

 Now URLs like `/vehicles/1/edit` and `/vehicles/3/edit` will both map to the same route.

 A param is denoted by a colon `:`.
-When a route is matched, the value of its params will be exposed as `params.id` in `VehicleEdit` component.
+When a route is matched, the value of its params will be exposed as `params.id` in the `VehicleEdit` component.

-To access route parameters we need to import `useParams` hook.
+To access route parameters we need to import the `useParams` hook.

 ```jsx
 import { useNavigate, useParams } from 'react-router-dom'